MichaelBurge/pond.js/README.md

 * Child Memory: Shows a hexadecimal display of the current program's [cp_root, cp_root+256) region, which a subsequent 'birth' instruction will create a process from.
 ## Executor

 The Executor maintains a 64kb memory space, a list of active programs, and a gene bank.
+It:

+* Timeslices between the active programs
+* Reaps old programs
+* Seeds new programs
+* Causes occasional "catastrophe" events that randomize all bytes, which usually kills off all active programs.

+The memory space is in a 'ring buffer' that wraps around on overflow.
+The data structure that does this doesn't depend on 16-bit integer overflow, and will work for any sized buffer.

 ## Program